AlexandriaDAO/core/src/perpetua/perpetua.md

 ```

-But first I gotta remove rebalancing?
+- Shelf display not working

 Backend Stuff:
-- Make public, i.e., anyone can edit a shelf.
+- Make public, i.e., anyone can edit a shelf. (make it work now, and put it under the collaborator tab for clarity).
 - Payment for all/some actions (maybe we do an action count for all backend calls, after certain actions you must pay X lbry).
 - 'Following' with your feed being the latest of those you're following?
 Could we make a query function for that?